epochengine/ytmusic-to-spotify/README.md

 ## Future work

 - TODO: Add work and words around `check.py`.
 - TODO: Add migration handling for custom playlists.
+In particular, refactor the code to make it less nasty (liked songs passthrough).
+- TODO: Logging in a nicer way as a report to make misses more obvious.
+- TODO: Mode selector at entrypoint.